Timothy C. Hain, MD. Page last modified: July 28, 2013

 The author's experience with ECOG is mixed.
 It is a difficult test to perform, and poorly paid for by insurance.
 It is neither 100% sensitive nor 100% specific.
 In other words, you can have Meniere's disease but still have a normal ECOG, and you can also have an abnormal ECOG but not have Meniere's disease.
 We think it is a modestly useful test, most helpful in situations where other tests have failed to produce a clear answer as well as in situations where one is planning an invasive treatment such as gentamicin.
 It not indicated as a screening test because of the false-positive problem.

 ECOG sometimes sometimes documents "Hydrops" (i.e. high pressure) , in a person who does not have a hearing loss.
 When this occurs, we will generally treat using the same protocols as we use for Meniere's disease.
 Whether or not this is useful is presently unknown.

 Advice for patients: The most important consideration is who/where the test is done.

-ECOG is also not a test that can reasonably be done in a setting that cannot remove ear wax (ie. by the technician that does evoked resposnes in a Neurology testing center).
-We don't think that ECochG's done using needle electrodes are generally a good idea, and we suggest refusing the test unless the reason to use a needle (over a "Bio-Logic" electrode) is justified (for example, a perforation would be an acceptable reason).
+ECOG is also not a test that can reasonably be done in a setting that cannot remove ear wax (ie. by the technician that does evoked responses in a Neurology testing center).
+We don't think that ECochG's done using needle electrodes are generally a good idea, and we suggest refusing the test unless the reason to use a needle (over a "wick" electrode) is justified (for example, a perforation would be an acceptable reason).

 ECochG is usually covered by health insurance, e.g. Aetna and BCBS.
 ECochG may be indicated for diagnosis of hearing loss, but the main reason is for vertigo.

 |© Copyright October 6, 2013 , Timothy C. Hain, M.D.
 All rights reserved.
 Last saved on October 6, 2013|